-State Sen. Karen McConnaughay (R-St. Charles) pointed out Wednesday that the legislative ethics commission has a one-year statute of limitations on conducting investigations into complaints.
+State Sen. Karen McConnaughay (R-St. Charles) pointed out Wednesday that the legislative ethics commission has a one-year statute of limitations.

-"An investigation may not be initiated more than one year after the most recent act of the alleged violation," Illinois law reads - meaning some of those claims may never be examined at all.
+"An investigation may not be initiated more than one year after the most recent act of the alleged violation," Illinois law reads - meaning some complaints may never be examined at all.

-A public allegation of harassment was made against state Sen. Ira Silverstein (D-Chicago) on Wednesday, with his accuser saying that a complaint was filed to the empty inspector general's office nearly a year ago.
+Earlier in the week, a public allegation of sex harassment was made against state Sen. Ira Silverstein (D-Chicago), with his accuser saying that a complaint was filed to the empty inspector general's office nearly a year ago.